Troll

 From this moment on, Wendy acts differently and the family notices it.
 She takes the bag of burgers that Harry Sr. brought home and pulls the fire alarm.
 It is through this that we get to meet the neighbors in this building.
 There is Peter Dickinson (Sonny Bono) who is a swinger, Jeanette Cooper (Julia Louis-Dreyfus) along with her boyfriend William Daniels (Brad Hall), Barry ‘Duke’ Tabor (Gary Sandy) who is the super and a strange old woman named Eunice St. Clair (June Lockhart).

-Harry Jr. knows something is wrong and seeks solace with Eunice who is hiding a secret from him.
-We see that she could actually be a witch.
-Torok goes around the other apartments and stabs them with a needle on a ring that he has.
+Harry Jr. knows something is wrong and seeks solace with Eunice who is hiding a secret.
+We see that she is actually a witch.
+Torok goes around the other apartments and stabs him with a needle on a ring that he has.
 This changes them into a kind of pod that opens up to another world.
-As he takes over each apartment, he seems to get more powerful.
-Harry Jr. thinks his sister has become a pod person from Mars, but Eunice lets him in on what is really going on here.
-Can they stop it before it is too late?
+As he takes over each apartment, he becomes more powerful.
+Harry Jr. thinks his sister has become a pod person from Mars, but Eunice lets him in on what is going on here.
+It is a race before Torok is able to break out of this prison.

 I do have to point out that this came out in 1986 and the main character’s name is Harry Potter.
-He is dealing with magic and creatures that would find in that world.
+He is dealing with magic and creatures that would be found in that world.
 It’s crazy to come out that much before the famous Harry Potter series and makes me wonder if J.K.
-Rowling might have seen this at one point or not.
-There is also a painting here of director John Carl Beuchler as well as Anne Lockheart, because I’ve seen it used in other movies actually.
+Rowling might have seen this at one point.
+There is also a painting of director/co-writer John Carl Beuchler as well as Anne Lockheart, because I’ve seen it used in other movies actually.

 My Rating: 6 out of 10